-Who has the edge in the 111th Apple Cup: UW Huskies or WSU Cougars?
+Who has the edge in the 112th Apple Cup: UW Huskies or WSU Cougars?

 Special teams

-Huge improvement here for UW, with Peyton Henry making 17 of 19 field goals and punter Joel Whitford averaging 45.0 yards a punt after averaging 41.2 last year.
-WSU kicker Blake Mazza has made 18 of 19 fields goals.
-Punter Oscar Draguicevich has not been as good as last season, but is still averaging 44.4 yards.
+Huge improvement here for UW, with Peyton Henry making 17 of 19 field-goal attempts and punter Joel Whitford averaging 45.0 yards a punt after averaging 41.2 last year.
+WSU kicker Blake Mazza has made 18 of 19 field-goal attempts.
+Punter Oscar Draguicevich has not been as good as last season but is still averaging 44.4 yards.
 Travell Harris is a dangerous kick returner for WSU.
 Aaron Fuller has averaged 13.1 yards on punt returns and returned one 88 yards for a touchdown..

 Edge: Even